Dear Art Students,

 CLEANING & DISINFECTING AT USM:

 During the pandemic, USM Facilities Management (FM) custodial staff will continue to deploy enhanced cleaning strategies that include increasing the cleaning frequency of high-use areas, high-touch surfaces and restrooms.
 Our custodial staff primarily uses Proctor and Gamble’s Pro-Line Disinfecting Floor and Surface Cleaner II, a no-rinse cleaning and hospital-grade disinfectant.
 This product meets OSHA Blood Borne Pathogen (BBP) requirements and is EPA registered.
 It also kills a broad spectrum of bacteria, viruses and fungi, including MSRA and VRE, Hepatitis B, Hepatitis C, HIV-1, Influenza A, H1N1, mold and mildew.
-For more specific information, please see the Facilities Management FAQ section on this website.

 The number of passengers allowed on METRO buses is currently limited to no more than 20 passengers, and all passengers are required to wear either a face mask or face covering to board and ride a Metro bus.
 Riders are required to use the rear door for boarding and alighting

-and expected to keep a distance of at least six feet between themselves and other riders, sitting only with passengers they are travelling with.
+and are expected to keep a distance of at least six feet between themselves and other riders, sitting only with passengers they are travelling with.
 Click here for the most recent Metro Bus health advisory.

 ASSISTANCE FOR STUDENTS: